Fish Lens

 A river corridor is the area of land that a river influences.
 This includes the river channel and any land to either side, such as wetlands and floodplains.

-The riparian zone is the land beside the river that is affected by the presence of the river.
+The riparian zone is the land beside the river that is affected by its presence.
 Riparian habitats include specialised plant and soil communities that can tolerate being partially or totally underwater.

 Riparian forests and floodplains can reduce flooding, reduce transmission of sediment and pollution into rivers, sequester carbon and keep river water cool.